koumoul-dev/gh-pages-multi/README.md

 # gh-pages-multi

 Simply push files to gh-pages on github and manage subdirectories.
+Also create a index.html file listing subdirectories as root.
 Easy way to publish documentation for multiple versions of a project for example.

     npm i -g gh-pages-multi